SaadBaig/DDoSing-DEFCON-2026/README.md

 ## Infrastructure

-> Thanks to our friends at Reddit, Cloudflare, and Netscout for providing the infrastructure for this project.
+> Thanks to our friends at Reddit, Cloudflare, Hak5 and Netscout for providing the infrastructure and prizes for this project.

 | Component | Specs |
 |-----------|-------|